roman-milk/roman-milk.github.io/amanda-guesses-wrong.md

+===

- ****** Amanda Guesses Wrong ****** byJust_Plain_Bob© As I climbed into bed I did wonder if Amanda was telling the truth.
+As I climbed into bed I did wonder if Amanda was telling the truth.
 It was possible, but I couldn't be sure and that was the killer - the fact that I couldn't be sure.
 Then I had a thought.
 It was a little out there, but it could work.
 It was a long shot, but it wouldn't cost me a thing to try it.
 I got up and got my cell phone.
 Since Amanda spent so much time with Sally I had Sally on speed dial in case I needed to get in touch with Amanda.

  I called Sally and when she answered I told her I needed a big favor.